How can lemons benefit your health?

 - 0.64 g of protein

 - 5.41 g of carbohydrate, including 1.6 g of fiber and 1.45 g of sugar

 - 15 milligrams (mg) of calcium

 - 2 mg of sodium

 In addition, lemons contain small amounts of thiamin, riboflavin, vitamin B-6, pantothenic acid, copper, and manganese.

 Lemons should be picked at their peak ripeness because, unlike many other fruits, they do not ripen or improve in quality after being picked.

-Lemons pair well with savory as well as sweet dishes.
-They are often used with fish, shrimp, scallops, chicken and in many Mediterranean dishes, as well as desserts.
+Lemons pair well with both savory and sweet dishes.
+They are often used with fish, shrimp, scallops, chicken, and in many Mediterranean dishes, as well as desserts.